Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 A router forwards a packet by examining the value of one or more fields in the arriving packet’s header, and then using these header values to index into its forwarding table.
 The value stored in the forwarding table entry for those values indicates the outgoing link interface at that router to which that packet is to be forwarded.

 The content of a forwarding table is determined by the routing algorithm.
 Traditionally, a routing algorithm would run on every single router and it would communicate with other router's algorithm.
-Alternitavely, **Software-Defined Networking (SDN)** is often used, where the routing a **remote controller** determines a routing algorithm, and communicates it to the routers, distributing forwarding tables.
+Alternatively, **Software-Defined Networking (SDN)** is often used, where a **remote controller** determines a routing algorithm, and communicates it to the routers, distributing forwarding tables.
-The remote controller might be implemented in a remote data center with high reliability and redundancy, and might be managed by the ISP or some third party.

 ## The Internet Protocol (IP)

 ### IPv4 Datagram

 The key fields in the IPv4 datagram are the following:
-- **Version number**: specify the IP protocol in use, allowing the router to determine how to interpret the remainder of the IP datagram.
+- **Version number**:
+  Specify the IP protocol in use, allowing the router to determine how to interpret the remainder of the IP datagram.
-- **Header length**: because an IPv4 datagram can contain a variable number of options, 4 bits are needed to determine where the payload actually begins.
+- **Header length**:
+  Because an IPv4 datagram can contain a variable number of options, 4 bits are needed to determine where the payload actually begins.
-- **Type of service**: allow different types of IP datagrams to be distinguished from each other (for example, real-time datagrams from non-real-time traffic).
+- **Type of service**:
+  Allow different types of IP datagrams to be distinguished from each other (for example, real-time datagrams from non-real-time traffic).
-- **Datagram length**: total length of the IP datagram (header plus data), measured in bytes.
+- **Datagram length**:
+  Total length of the IP datagram (header plus data), measured in bytes.
   Since this field is 16 bits long, the theoretical maximum size of the IP datagram is 65,535 bytes.
   However, datagrams are rarely larger than 1500 bytes.
-- **Identifier, flags, fragmentation offset**: these three fields have to do with so-called IP fragmentation, when a large IP datagram is broken into several smaller IP datagrams which are then forwarded independently to the destination, where they are reassembled
+- **Identifier, flags, fragmentation offset**:
+  These three fields have to do with so-called IP fragmentation, when a large IP datagram is broken into several smaller IP datagrams which are then forwarded independently to the destination, where they are reassembled.
+- **Time-to-live**:
-- **Time-to-live**: ensure that datagrams do not circulate forever in the network.
+  Used to ensure that datagrams do not circulate forever in the network.
   This field is decremented by one each time the datagram is processed by a router, being dropped if it reaches 0.
+- **Protocol**:
-- **Protocol**: indicates the specific transport-layer protocol to which the data portion of this IP datagram should be passed.
+  Indicates the specific transport-layer protocol to which the data portion of this IP datagram should be passed.
-- **Header checksum**: aids a router in detecting bit errors in a received IP datagram.
+- **Header checksum**:
+  Aids a router in detecting bit errors in a received IP datagram.
 - **Source and destination IP addresses**.
+- **Options**:
-- **Options**: allow an IP header to be extended.
-Header options were meant to be used rarely—hence the decision to save overhead by not including the information in options fields in every datagram header.
-However, the mere existence of options does complicate matters—since datagram headers can be of variable length, one cannot determine a priori where the data field will start.
+  Allow an IP header to be extended.
+  Header options were meant to be used rarely - hence the decision to save overhead by not including the information in options fields in every datagram header.
+  However, the mere existence of options does complicate matters - since datagram headers can be of variable length, one cannot determine a priori where the data field will start.
   Also, since some datagrams may require options processing and others may not, the amount of time needed to process an IP datagram at a router can vary greatly.
-These considerations become particularly important for IP processing in high- performance routers and hosts.
+  These considerations become particularly important for IP processing in high-performance routers and hosts.
 - **Data (payload)**.

 ![IPv4 datagram format](./figs/ipv4_datagram.png)

 #### Fragmentation

-// TODO
+The size of a data link framed is limited by a value, known as the **maximum transmission Unit (MTU)**.
+Therefore, frequently, large transport-layer segments may need to be **fragmented** into smaller chunks in order to be sent down to the link layer.
+Moreover, each network may have a different MTU value.
+Therefore, it's necessary that a datagram may be fragmented when needed.

+The solution presented by IP is to keep a fragmentation offset that indicates the number of the previous fragment's bytes.
+In order to allow addressing of the whole spectre of possible datagram length values with only 13 bits, the fragmentation field registers bytes in multiples of $8 = 2^3$.

+With the fragmentation offsets and the length of the payload, a receiver can easily reassemble the original segment.

 ### IPv4 Addressing